 The Company has launched full-fledged "Comprehensive Cloud Services."
 One of the typical new services is "Just Show up and Buy a New PC."
-The Company provides its premium members with an automatic data backup service for Internet devices such as PCs and backup data reproduction services at store counters using a patented, proprietary, comprehensive cloud system.
+The Company provides its premium members with an automatic data backup service for Internet devices such as PCs and backup data reproduction services using a patented, proprietary, comprehensive cloud system.

 Since data on PCs are backed up, when you buy a new PC, you don't need to bring your own PC to the store to take data from it.
 Customers can have their new PCs ready for use with no hassles since the general mirroring service (backup of the same data on the cloud) provided by the Company allows them to save the data from their PCs onto the cloud.
-Their smartphone data is also saved on the cloud
+Their smartphone data is also saved on the cloud via PCs.
+Investments in such services are not big investments compared to those involved in the creation of a new store so the Company can gradually keep expanding this service.